annamariafloriano/RickettsiellaComparative/README.md

 iii. intact.tsv and pseudos.tsv were put in a different directory where Integrate_ynTables.py.
 This script integrates the results into integrated_table.tsv, so that a "YES" in intact.tsv is a "YES" in integrated_table.tsv, a "NO" in intact.tsv is replaced by a "NO *" when a "YES" is found in pseudos.tsv, and a "NO" is printed in integrated_table.tsv when "NO" is found in both intact.tsv and pseudos.tsv.
 This script is simply run as: python3 Integrate_ynTables.py.

 STEP 6: Phylogenetic inferences.
+Phylogenomics: see 0_commands_phylogenomics.txt
+16S rRNA-based phylogeny: see 0_commands_16S.txt
+Thiamine phylogenies: see 0_comm_thiamine.txt.

+STEP 7: Intersections of orthologs plots.
+The plots were obtained with the R package UpSet (see 7_Commands_UpSet.R and 7_Commands_UpSet_PLOTALLINTERSECTIONS.R).
+The key components of these plots are:
+i.
+Horizontal Bar Plot (Left Side):
+	Each bar represents the total number of orthogroups present in each species. ii.
+Vertical Bar Plot (Top):
+	These bars represent the number of orthogroups that belong to specific intersections of species.
+The height of each bar indicates how many orthogroups are in that particular intersection (i.e., shared by those species).
+	Each bar represents the number of orthogroups that are shared by the combination of species indicated by the intersection matrix below. iii.
+Intersection Matrix (Bottom):
+Each row represents a species, and each column represents a possible intersection of those species.
+Filled circles indicate that the species in that row are part of the intersection shown in the corresponding column.
+The lines connecting the filled circles indicate which species are included in each specific intersection.